Life Management | Career Readiness | Spiritual Development

 Are you ready to take the first step toward a changed life?

-Complete the online application or call 865-525-9696 to receive one in the mail.
-Once we receive your application, we’ll call you to set up an interview.
+Complete the online application or call 865-525-9696 or email [email protected] to receive one in the mail.
+Once we receive your application, we’ll contact you to set up an interview.

 Our volunteer instructors are the backbone of our program.
 They teach a variety of subjects from professional development to how to change a tire.